2amigos/yii2-translateable-behavior/README.md

 When the fallback is defined in array format and no fallback can be found for a language, the first fallback is returned.

+You may disable the fallback mechanism by setting `fallbackLanguage` to `false`.

 If you want to configure fallback languages globally, you can do so by configuring the `TranslateableBehavior` class in Yii DI container: